RTÉ2: Irish-produced programming

-Reality TV
+Reality television

 The 2000s like many other broadcasters RTÉ2 have had several reality based TV shows.

 In 2003, Network 2 set out to find their news TV presenter in a reality show called The Selection Box; the eventual winner was Caroline Morahan.

 RTÉ2 also produced two series of the employment reality show No Experience Required, three prospective candidates are evaluated over the course of a week for a vacant position in a top company, the show follows them through interview stages and tasks set out by their prospective employees.

 In 2008, RTÉ Two broadcast Hollywood Trials.
 It follow a group of young actors travelling to make it big in LA.
 The actors where selected by Hollywood acting guru Margie Haber.
 Those selected to travel with Margie to LA included Chris Newman from the RTÉ Two drama Love is the Drug, George McMahon from RTÉ One soap opera Fair City and Michael Graham of Boyzone fame.

 Hollywood Trials was then followed by The Model Agent.
 The model agent in question was Fiona Ellis and with help of Erin O'Connor as the girls mentor she picked Carrie-Anne Burton for a contract with Independent Models, one of the world's leading modelling agencies and a cover for Image magazine, one of the Ireland's most high profile and respected fashion titles.

 Do the Right Thing, another reality series, began in September 2010 and was presented by Lucy Kennedy and Baz Ashmawy, in search of Ireland's ultimate volunteer and to win a year-long volunteering trip abroad.

 In 2011 Masterchef Ireland began airing on the channel.

 RTÉ2 also ran spin-off serials to RTÉ One's reality shows, such as You're a Star Uncut, Cabin Fever, and Treasure Island Uncovered.

 First Dates Ireland began broadcasting in 2016.